iCanDerpU/portfolio/README.md

 # Personal Website/Portfolio

 This is my personal website/portfolio hosted at [vkaramoutas.xyz](https://vkaramoutas.xyz).
-The website showcases my projects, skills, and experiences.
+The website will be used to showcase my projects, skills, and experiences.
 It is built using AWS services and infrastructure as code principles.

 ## Overview